Writing by Peter Hilton

 Phase 1: feedback and improvement

 In a public API’s first development phase, third-party developers use the API for the first time.
-They typically uncovers bugs and usability issues, also known as developer experience (DX) issues.
+They typically uncover bugs and usability issues, also known as developer experience (DX) issues.
 In particular, poor quality or missing API documentation leads to a bad developer experience.

 In a successful first phase, you collect feedback from early API users, and iterate the API to improve it.
 Improvement means reducing the number of support requests, and how long it takes for developers to use the API successfully (time to value).